dvln/out/README.md

 4. Independent control over flags (ie: add metadata like date/time, file/line#)
 5. Clean alignment and handling for multi-line strings or strings w/no newlines
 6. Avoids insertion of newlines into the screen or log file io.Writers
+7. Ability to limit debug/trace to specific pkg(s) and/or function(s)
-7. Ability to easily add stack traces on non-zero exit (eg: Fatal*) class errors
+8. Ability to easily add stack traces on non-zero exit (eg: Fatal*) class errors
-8. Attempts to be "safe" for concurrent use (this may need refining)
+9. Attempts to be "safe" for concurrent use (this may need refining)

 # Usage